Azzellz/pomelo/README.md

 [中文文档](./README.zh.md)

-Pomelo is a resource download tool, based on Bunjs and Aria2.
+Pomelo is a resource parse tool, based on Bunjs and Aria2.
 It is designed with a highly flexible configuration system and supports a variety of resource types.

 # Supported Resources